-AIR’s Good Behavior Game (GBG) experts investigate ways to improve children’s success in school and related long-term behavioral, mental health and social-functioning outcomes by:
+AIR’s Good Behavior Game (GBG) experts investigate ways to improve children’s success in school and related long-term behavioral, mental health, and social-functioning outcomes in a number of ways:

 - Conducting research on short- and long-term impacts of GBG to build on three decades of prior studies.

-- Researching the types of teacher professional development, coaching, and district/community support that are needed to implement the GBG in a consistent, sustainable and systemic manner.
+- Researching the types of teacher professional development, coaching, and district/community support necessary to implement the GBG in a consistent, sustainable and systemic manner.